autodesk-tandem/autodesk-tandem.github.io/README.md

 Direct plug-ins to the Tandem product itself are envisioned for the future, but are not yet supported.
 There have been some experiments with lightweight integrations via a Crome browser plug-in.
 A sample project has been included here: [Chrome Plugin Sample](https://github.com/autodesk-tandem/tandem-sample-chrome-ext).

-Autodesk does not support Tandem plug-ins at this time, however, so this sample is only provided as-is, with no support or guarantees.
+Autodesk does not support Tandem plug-ins at this time, however, so this sample is provided as-is, with no support or guarantees.

 ## Legal Notice

+Autodesk Tandem APIs are released as a public beta under the _AUTODESK TANDEM API PUBLIC BETA PROGRAM TERMS_.
+To learn more, please go to the Tandem API page at Autodesk Feedback Community: [Tandem Feedback Community](https://feedback.autodesk.com/project/home.html?cap=0951fbaea16047758976fdb0db4d4502)

+Please note, when you sign up for an Autodesk Forge account, you’ve agreed to Autodesk Forge Developer Terms of Service.

 ![CreativeCommons](./img/CreativeCommons.png)

-Except where otherwise noted, documentation provided in connection with Tandem Model Service API is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+Any related documentation is released under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-nc-sa/3.0/).
 Please see the [Autodesk Creative Commons FAQ](https://knowledge.autodesk.com/customer-service/share-the-knowledge) for more information.

+Any related sample code is released on GitHub under the Apache 2.0 license.